Detective Series: Episode I: Part II - The Case of the Mystery Phone Call

 I glumly nodded as I faced the the hanger front door, the inside now lit up like a Hollywood movie stage while technicians, aided by several generators, illuminated the entire area like a football stadium, the investigation in full swing.
 Before I took a step, I turned again in the direction of Chief Louis.

 "Hey Chief, what is it with Mulholland?"

 "What do you mean?" the Chief replied, a perplexed expression on his face.

 "I mean she hasn't said two words the entire time we've been here.
 She was McPherson's partner, for Christ's sake.
 I find that pretty damn odd, don't you?"

 The Chief Detective glanced in the direction of Sgt.
-Mulholland, who was now walking around solo, no where near the crime scene technicians, almost as if she was conducting her own, separate investigation.
+Mulholland; she was walking around solo, nowhere near the crime scene technicians, appearing as if she was conducting her own, separate investigation.

 "I'll talk with her," the Chief responded, shaking his head slightly as a curious grin etched itself across his face.

 "See you at 10 a.m.," he repeated for the second time, his attention now focused on the quizzical behavior of Sgt.
 Mulholland.